MoneroSpace/monero-means-money/about.md

 Check out the [Monero code on Github](https://github.com/monero-project){:target="_blank"}.

 Learn more about [Sweetwater Digital Asset Consulting](https://sweetwater.consulting){:target="_blank"} (not a sponsor of this film).

+## Film Timeline

+* Friday 12/27/2019: Dr. Daniel Kim speaks at the Critical Decentralisation Cluster
+* Friday 4/3/2020: Idea conceived; Monero Film Workgroup assembled
+* Tuesday 4/7: Draft screener completed
+* Thursday 4/9: Added to IMDB
+* Friday 4/10: Premiered at Laemmle Theaters
+* Monday 4/13: Listed on The Numbers as the #1 weekend US box office
+* Tuesday 4/14: Started showing at Tampa Theatre as a part of their LIMELIGHT expert speaker series
+* Friday 4/17: Shown to an empty audience at Parkway Theater & Film Lounge
+* Monday 4/20: Became the #1 cryptocurrency documentary on IMDB
+* Tuesday 4/21: Decrypt article
+* Tuesday 4/21: Bumped down to #2 for the weekend of April 10, 2020 by Phoenix, Oregon
+* Wednesday 4/22: CoinDesk mention in article
+* Friday 4/24: Vice article
+* Sunday 4/26: Cointelegraph article
+* Friday 5/1: Film released for free